adrybakov/rad-tools/docs/source/contribute/features.rst

 Feature requests are managed as issues on the github repository of the project.

-In order to submit a feature request log in to your github account and go to the repository of the project: |RAD-repo|_
+In order to submit a feature request log in to your github account and go to the |RAD-repo|_:

 Then click on the "Issues" tab.